How to Get Sponsors for an Event A Fundraiser’s Guide

 In order to best attract companies for partnerships, nonprofits should offer customizable sponsorship opportunities.
 Tailoring packages to meet specific corporate goals can increase appeal, foster flexibility, and maximize sponsorship revenue.

-Survey respondents ranked the following sponsorship opportunities as the most effective in terms of marketing potential:
+Corporate survey respondents ranked the following sponsorship opportunities as the most effective in terms of marketing potential:

 • Speaking opportunities